ibz0q/better-moment-card/README.md

 **Current Version: 2023.12.30.1**

-A customizable lovelace card to show custom date/time, digital clocks using any datetime combination of your choosing i.e. DD/MM/YY HH:mm.
+A lovelace card to show custom date/time, digital clocks using any datetime combination of your choosing i.e. DD/MM/YY HH:mm.
 Uses dayjs.
 Inspired by the Clockwork and Simple clock cards.

 #### *Sample 3 (Clockwork style):*